LeaSou/hello_world/README.md

 # hello_world
-first repository and I don't even what this does mean
+first repository and I don't even know what this does mean